Accessibility statement

 2.4.6 Headings and labels

 Some videos do not have subtitles, failing WCAG 2.1 success criterion 1.2.2 (captions, prerecorded).
 When we publish new videos we’ll make sure our use of video meets accessibility standards.
-We plan to complete these fixes by December 2021.
+Videos published after December 2021 conform to the accessibility guidelines.

-Some images do not have a text alternative, so people using a screen reader cannot access the information.
+Some older images do not have a text alternative, so people using a screen reader cannot access the information.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).
-We plan to add text alternatives for all images by December 2021
+Non decorative images published after December 2021 will have alternative text included.

 Content that’s not within the scope of the accessibility regulations